Speaker-listener Neural Coupling Underlies Successful Communication Greg J. Stephens, Lauren J. Silbert, and Uri Hasson (2010)

 Interbrain Synchrony When neural activities align between people during social interactions

-Mirror Neurons Mirror Neurons and Interbrain Synchrony Enhancing Conversation ** Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Interbrain synchrony occurs when neural activities align between people during social interactions.
+Interbrain synchrony occurs when neural activities align between people during social interactions.
 Understanding this phenomenon can improve communication, teamwork, and learning.
+Research in this field provides insights into effective social connections and may lead to advancements in education, therapy, and human-computer interaction.
 Continue reading Interbrain Synchrony When neural activities align between people during social interactions